datanest-earth/datanest-nodejs-client/docs/readme.md

 We recommend using `Accept` and `Content-Type` headers with `application/json` value.

-`X-Client-Id` is optional, but we recommend setting it to a unique identifier for your application.
+`X-Client-ID` is optional, but we recommend setting it to a unique identifier for your application.
 It can be useful to identify requests in our logs.

 ## Full Implementation Example